Hacker0x01/cjsx-style-guide/README.md

 ## Source Code Layout

 * <a name="one-line"></a>
-  Elements can span on one line as long as they fit.
+  An element can span on one line as long as it fits.
+If it does not fit, each attribute must appear on its own line below the tag, indented one level.
 <sup>[[link](#one-line)]</sup>

   ```Coffee